maptimeLA/projectshowcase/README.md

-# projectshowcase
-Maptime LA Project Showcase
+# Maptime LA Project Showcase

 ###The Goal
 Making a better maptimeLA website by creating a place for people to check out our projects!